MrRyanAlexander/SKScenesPrototype/README.md

 ARC is enabled and doing all of the trash cleanup.

 Profile tests pass with 100 SKAction spaceship nodes at 25FPS.

+Another update: 5/30/14

+Added scrolling background and object prototypes
+Added TableView, customized with dynamic data via HTTP *Hint: It might help having some remote data access to avoid forcing updates for general information needs *Note: If you want to reuse the API call to Google, use your own API key!!!